The Dozens Bet is Similar to the Columns Bet.

 Some people like to bet on “sleeping” dozens or very active ones.
 Can you spot the obvious mistake?
 Well, they can’t both be right!

-Betting on Two Dozens
+Playing Two Dozens Bets

 1 – 3 – 9 – 27 – 81 – 243

 As you can see, the bets soon get large.
 It’s a Triple Martingale.
 Instead of doubling your bet after a loss, you’ll need to triple it.
 You just need to hope that your numbers come in pronto.
+We don’t advise playing this for more than 4 levels.

-The Best Casino and Variant for the Dozens Bets in roulette?
+The Best Casino and Variant for the Dozens Bets in Roulette?

 Well, this is such a generic bet, that all variants will offer it (unlike some of the more exotic roulette call bets, for example.
 We’d go for a clear and simple European Roulette variant, or Premier Roulette Diamond.
 Stay clear of variants like mini roulette on this bet, as the house edge is higher that you’ll get on European, and play European rather than American.
 Again- the house edge is lower (meaning your odds are higher).